 Bottom Line

-Under the Virginia landlord and tenant act, there are certain laws and a specific process to follow when attempting evicting a tenant for any given reason.
-The process often involves filing a case in the general district court.
+Under the Virginia Landlord and Tenant Act, there are certain laws and a specific process to follow when attempting to evict a tenant for any reason.
+The process often involves filing a case in the general district court and attending the court hearing.